-The subject site does not have close access to a council reticulated stormwater network.
-Given the closet distance to formal waterways the option of disposal directly to these is not viewed as feasible.
+The subject site does not have close access to a Council reticulated stormwater network.
+There are no formal waterways within close proximity to the development and so the option of disposal directly to these is not viewed as feasible.
 The most appropriate method of disposal is therefore direct soakage to ground via engineered soak pit/s in accordance with E1 of the Building Code.

-The BBO geotechnical report in appendix B confirms that underlying soils are relatively free draining and are likely category 1 soils as determined under NZS 1547:2012.
-However advice that the groundwater level is at or near the surface in places during winter indicates that ground soakage will not be possible at all times.
-Additional stormwater control measures are likely to be required at this site including using proposed rainwater tanks and ponding to attenuate stormwater flows.
+The BBO geotechnical report in Appendix B confirms that underlying soils are relatively free draining and are likely Category 1 soils as determined under NZS 1547:2012.
+However, advice that the groundwater level is at, or near, the surface in places during winter indicates that ground soakage will not be possible at all times.
+Additional stormwater control measures are therefore likely to be required at this site, including the use of proposed rainwater tanks and ponding to attenuate stormwater flows.
 As recommended in the BBO geotechnical report additional soakage testing at each proposed disposal field, and winter watertable monitoring over the site, should be undertaken to allow the stormwater design to proceed.

 For the residential areas, assuming a soakage rate of 350 mm/day and based on E1 of the Building Code a 200 m2 dwelling in this location could dispose of stormwater within the site by a combination of rain tanks and soakage pits.
-Given the proposed lot areas and likely building coverage it is anticipated adequate area will be available to install the required soak pits.
-Floor levels will need to be carefully set to avoid localised surface water ponding.
+Given the proposed lot areas and likely building coverage, it is anticipated that adequate area will be available to install the required soak pits.
+Floor levels will need to be carefully set to avoid any localised surface water ponding.

-Stormwater from the road and runway hardstand should be able to be adequately treated and disposed to ground via shallow grassed swales.
+Stormwater from the road and runway hardstand should be able to be adequately treated and disposed to ground via shallow grassed swales or, alternatively, via sumps and a piped stormwater network leading to centralised soak pit/s.
 Stormwater from carparking and some aircraft activities such as refuelling, mechanical and washdown will more than likely require separation or other treatment before disposal to ground.
-Area 9 on appendix A is a planned area for stormwater treatment and disposal in close proximity to the commercial, carpark, hangar and aircraft operations area.
+Area 9, as shown on the drawing in Appendix A, is a planned area for stormwater treatment and disposal in close proximity to the commercial, carpark, hangar and aircraft operations area.

-Overall given the rural location and ground conditions the soakage of stormwater runoff to ground is deemed an appropriate and feasible solution for the Te Kowhai Airfield development.
+Overall, given the rural location and ground conditions, the soakage of stormwater runoff to ground is deemed an appropriate and feasible solution for the Te Kowhai Airfield development.